-Issue 1 - Wholesale and Retail Sales of Motor vehicles, parts and accessories
+Issue 2 - Wholesale and Retail Sales of Motor vehicles, parts and accessories

-Combining wholesaling and retailing of motor vehicles together in one industry is problematic in that it will create duplication in the estimates of turnover.
+Combining wholesaling and retailing of motor vehicles together in one industry is problematic in that it will create duplication in the estimates of turnover and limit its utility in the measurement of final demand for automotive vehicles.
 Future versions of ISIC should consider separating the wholesale and retail sales of motor vehicles and parts.
 Retail sales of motor vehicles constitute an important indicator in the calculation of personal expenditures.
 For example, in the Canadian System of National Accounts, retail trade estimates are the primary source of data in the calculation of personal expenditures on durable goods.
-With motor vehicles and other durables purchased infrequently it can be burdensome and costly to rely solely on household surveys for such information.
+With motor vehicles and other durables purchased infrequently, it can be burdensome and costly to rely solely on household surveys for such information.

-Issue 2 - Clarification of boundary between automotive maintenance and repair and sales of motor vehicles
+Issue 3 - Clarification of boundary between automotive maintenance and repair and sales of motor vehicles

 It should also be noted that the repair and maintenance of motor vehicles can be an extremely important secondary activity of wholesalers and retailers of motor vehicles.
+The seasonality of vehicle sales will also impact the proportion of revenue from maintenance and repair vs. sales throughout the year.
 Implementation rules should be developed to prevent flip-flopping between sales of motor vehicles and maintenance and repair of motor vehicles.
-For example, it may be advisable to classify all establishments engaged in the selling of motor vehicles under sales of motor vehicles regardless of how large a portion of value-added comes from the repair and maintenance of motor vehicles.
+For example, Canada classifies all establishments engaged in the selling of motor vehicles under sales of motor vehicles regardless of how large a portion of value-added comes from the repair and maintenance of motor vehicles.
+Commodity data are collected to provide precise estimates to the SNA on the retail and service activities of this industry.

-Issue 3 - Classification of Manufacturing Sales Branches and Offices (MSBs and MSOs)
+Issue 4 - Classification of Manufacturing Sales Branches and Offices (MSBs and MSOs)